19 February 2022

-The direct pattern
+The direct design pattern

-This is the most basic setup for a microservices-based architecture.
-In this pattern, a client app makes requests directly to microservices, as shown in the picture below.
-Each microservice has a public endpoint (URL) the client can communicate with.
+Here, a client app makes requests directly to microservices, as shown in the picture below.
+Each microservice has a public endpoint (URL) which the client can communicate with.

-This is very easy to set up and quite sufficient for relatively small apps.
+This design pattern is very easy to set up and quite sufficient for relatively small apps.